TheGrandmother/stm8forge/README.md

 * Has lofty plans to add some frama-c integrations

 ## To do
+* Improve testing framework.
+* Implement property based full system model testing.
+* Generate Frama-C configs and targets.
+* Add generation of safe libraries based on mcu model.
 * Lose interest, move on to something else and never touch this again
-* Add code generation for peripherals

 ## Requirements
 These are the things that you pretty much have to have.